 Section 2.
 Dues and Fees.
 Municipal members shall be required to pay dues and fees at a rate and frequency determined in accordance with the procedures set forth in these By-Laws.
 The current dues and fees rate schedule shall be maintained by the Authority and provided to any member of the Authority upon request.
 Municipal members who fail to pay their dues and fees within thirty (30) calendar days from the time such dues and fees become due may be deemed delinquent.
-If full payment is not made within the next succeeding thirty (30) calendar days after the date of delinquency, the delinquent member may, without further notice and without hearing, be suspended from exercising its voting privileges as a member of CCSWA or any committee of CCSWA and be required to pay interest and late charges on such delinquent payments (from the initial date of delinquency) in accordance with a schedule determined by the Executive Committee.
+If full payment is not made within the next succeeding thirty (30) calendar days after the date of delinquency, the delinquent member may, without further notice and without hearing, be suspended from exercising its voting privileges as a member of CCSWA or any committee of CCSWA and may be required to pay interest and late charges on such delinquent payments (from the initial date of delinquency) in accordance with a schedule determined by the Executive Committee.

 Section 3.
 Control and Disbursement of Funds.
-Funds which accrue to CCSWA shall be controlled, disbursed and accounted for by the Executive Committee.
+Funds which accrue to CCSWA shall be controlled, disbursed, and accounted for by the Executive Committee.

 Section 4.
 Prohibition Against Member Monetary Compensation.
 The members and member representatives of CCSWA shall receive no monetary compensation solely for their service as members and member representatives of CCSWA.

 Section 5.
 Procedure for Authorizing Authority Debt.
-CCSWA may authorize the incurrence of Authority indebtedness in accordance with the provisions of Chapter 103b, which presently requires that such collective debt issuance must be individually approved by the legislative body of each CCSWA municipal member.
+CCSWA may authorize the incurrence of Authority indebtedness in accordance with the provisions of Chapter 103b, as amended from time to time, which presently requires that such collective debt issuance must be individually approved by the legislative body of each CCSWA municipal member.

 ARTICLE VIII